yamini246/world_time/README.md

 ## This app changes the image as per time i.e. morning, evening and night.
+One can choose from a list of locations, to know it's time.

 ### Screenshots from the app :
 #### Morning :